A Little bit about me.

 - UK trail championships (86 miles): 4th female

-- John O’Groats to Lands End (Guinness World Record: Mixed team on foot)
+- John O’Groats to Lands End World Record: Mixed Team

 - Conti 24hr race: 1st female